 These cookies allow us to detect problems with the experience on our site and improve our client relations.
 They are harmless to you and your data.

-The company offers conference calls, text messaging and online faxing, but does not have unified messaging.
+It does, however, have its own mobile app (iOS and Android) to manage calls.
+The company offers conference calls, text messaging, and online faxing, but does not have unified messaging.
 The company also allows you to keep your own phone number or choose a toll-free, local or a vanity number.
-At the moment, Grasshopper supports the English language.
+At the moment, Grasshopper supports English.

 You need a more complete solution

 Grasshopper allows entrepreneurs to have a dedicated business number, as well as several added features, while using their own preferred provider.
 Therefore, Grasshopper is well suited for small businesses or individuals.
 However, it is lacking in some areas, such as customer support, voicemail recordings, or retrieving records from a CRM for incoming calls.
 If you are interested in these features, you would likely benefit from an alternative.

 You need more affordable pricing

 Grasshopper's packages are priced based on the quantity of phone numbers, extensions, and caller support.
 The starting price of $29 per month for one phone number is rather expensive given the limited features offered.
 Moreover, this price is added to what you are already paying for your phone service.
 Many businesses may be deterred by Grasshopper's fees and seek a more comprehensive solution at a similar or lower rate.

 You need something easy to use and set up